sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 void set_query(const std::string& query);
 ~~~

-You can call **set\_query()** on req to write SQL statements after creating a WFMySQLTask.
+You can call **set\_query()** on the request to write SQL statements after creating a WFMySQLTask.

 According to the MySQL protocol, if an empty packet is sent after the connection is established, the server will wait instead of returning a packet, so the user will get a timeout.
-Therefore, the framework makes special check on those task that do not call `set_query()` and will immediately return **WFT\_ERR\_MYSQL\_QUERY\_NOT\_SET**.
+Therefore, the framework makes special check on those tasks that do not call `set_query()` and will immediately return **WFT\_ERR\_MYSQL\_QUERY\_NOT\_SET**.

-Others functions, including callback, series and user\_data are used in a way similar to other tasks in the workflow.
+Other functions, including callback, series and user\_data are used in a way similar to other tasks in workflow.

-The following code shows some general usage:
+The following codes show some general usage:
 ~~~cpp
 int main(int argc, char *argv[])
 {